pankajparkar/weather-cast/README.md

 ## Future Roadmap
 Documents anything you might implement with more time (features, fixes, technical debt, corrections etc.)

 #Features to be added
 1. On change of Filters option button, update weather.
 2. Use BehaviourSubject Observable to share `locationData` & update based weather value changes.
 3. Add Details button on each day weather, that will open details on new page.
 4. Based on day/night change theme color to light and dark.
 5. Make UI more intuitive by improving details sections specifically.

-6. Add server side rendering to improve intial rendering performance.
+#Performance
+1. Optimize page size, and intial page load, currently it takes 4 seconds.
-7. Divide dashboard component to smaller component.
+2. Divide dashboard component to smaller component.
 So that it can be useful in multiple place, like weather details page.
+3. Add server side rendering to improve intial rendering performance.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).